jbryan-76/dido.net/README.md

 Dido.RunAsync((ctx) => myObj.DoWork(ctx), config);
 ```

-When a Dido API method is configured for Remote Execution with a mediator, the code is executed remotely using the best available runner that matches configured filter criteria, but otherwise identical to the dedicated runner use case described above.
+When a Dido API method is configured for Remote Execution with a mediator, the code is executed remotely using the best available runner that matches configured filter criteria, but otherwise identical to the dedicated runner scenario described above.
 When paired with appropriate monitoring and auto-scaling solutions such as Kubernetes, the runner pool can dynamically adjust to load conditions from one or more applications, with no configuration nor code changes required by the application.

+### Security
+TODO

+### Advanced
+TODO

-### Use Cases
+# Typical Use Cases

 - Immediate asynchronous remote execution: TODO
 - Deferred asynchronous remote execution with callback: TODO
 - Queued remote execution: TODO
 - Job management system with persisted results: TODO

-### Security
-TODO

-### Advanced
-TODO